 - Allocation hearings when division of the lump sum of just compensation is in dispute, such as between landlord and tenant or between mortgagor and mortgagee;

 - Environmental escrow hearings contesting the condemnor’s estimate of environmental remediation costs to be held on deposit in court, as the offer and amount of just compensation assume that the property taken is environmentally remediated;

 - Revocation or modification of existing highway access coincidental with a taking;

 - Statutory relocation claims and benefits for persons and businesses displaced by a taking;

 - Settlement negotiations.

-- We represented the owner of a 300 acre landfill of which 168 acres were taken in condemnation for the purpose of continuing the landfill.
+- Represented the owner of a 300 acre landfill of which 168 acres were taken in condemnation for the purpose of continuing the landfill.
 The condemnor’s offer of just compensation was approximately $2.8 million.
-After a 25-day hearing, we obtained for our client a settlement in the amount of $38 million.
+After a 25-day hearing, the firm obtain a settlement on behalf of our client in the amount of $38 million.

-- We successfully moved to exclude at trial the condemnor’s expert planning, engineering and appraisal testimony, which resulted in the settlement of just compensation in the amount of $8.5 million for our client’s property taken when the condemnor’s initial offer had been $2.381 million.
+- Successfully moved to exclude at trial the condemnor’s expert planning, engineering and appraisal testimony, which resulted in the settlement of just compensation in the amount of $8.5 million for our client’s property taken, when the condemnor’s initial offer had been $2.381 million.